Volunteers needed to bake, deliver birthday cakes to foster children - NewsBreak

 Volunteers needed to bake, deliver birthday cakes to foster children

-A thriving nonprofit in Arizona has a mission to bake and deliver birthday cakes to foster children and at-risk youth for their special day, and volunteers are needed.
+A thriving nonprofit in Arizona has a mission to bake and deliver birthday cakes to foster children and at-risk youth for their special day, and volunteers are needed in Apache Junction.

 READ: A special day deserves a special cake